The Way

 Built with and for AI agents.
 MCP throughout.

-Sylin's tools were built in partnership with AI coding agents, and they expose themselves to agents the same way they expose themselves to you.
-Model Context Protocol is a first-class surface, not a bolt-on.
+I build these tools in partnership with AI coding agents, and they open themselves to an agent the same way they open themselves to you.
+Model Context Protocol is a first-class surface, designed in from the start.

 03